shini4i/argo-watcher/README.md

 ```
 ### Back-End Development

-To start developing argo-watcher you will need
+To start developing argo-watcher you will need golang 1.18+
-1. golang 1.18+

 ### Front-End Development

-To start developing front-end you'd need
+To start developing front-end you will need
 1. NodeJS version 17.7.0+
 2. NPM (comes with NodeJS) 8.9.0+